usworknow/weather-monitoring-react/README.md

 - redux-persist v5.10.0
 - axios v0.21.1
 - React UI framework: material-ui v4.11.2

+To OpenWeatherApi receives as little requests as possible, I handled service/api.js to improve it.

 ## Available Scripts

 In the project directory, you can run: